Family/Graduate Housing Handbook

 INSURANCE ON PERSONAL POSSESSIONS

-Housing Services strongly recommends that you obtain "Renter's Insurance" covering your personal possessions from damage due to fire, water, burglary, vandalism, theft or other causes, as Housing Services shall not be liable for any such loss or damage.
-Brochures for personal property insurance through Fidelity Insurance & Financial Services are available at the Housing Reservations office.
+Housing Services strongly recommends that you obtain "Renter's Insurance"covering your personal possessions from damage due to fire, water, burglary,vandalism,theft or other causes, as Housing Services shall not be liable for any such loss or damage.
+Brochures for personal property insurance through Haylor, Freyer, and Coon inc.are available at the Housing Reservations office.

 When you move into your apartment, you will find a completed inventory form in the kitchen.
 For your own protection, take time to review it.
-This form should list the condition of the interior of the apartment and note any damage to an apartment or its contents.
+This form should list the condition of all furnishings and note any damage to your apartment or its contents.
 Add any damages or missing items not already listed on the form.
-Sign and return the form within two working days to either Arthur E. McCartan Office Suite/Streit-Perham Building or your Apartment Coordinator.
+Sign and return the form within two working days to the Reservations office at Housing Services in the Streit-Perham Building.
 This procedure ensures that you will not be charged for these damages or missing items when you check out.
 Any damages NOT noted on the form at the beginning of occupancy will be assumed to have occurred during occupancy and will be charged to you.

 Residents will be billed for the replacement cost of any University-supplied item not accounted for at checkout.
-After you turn in your inventory form, any further damage that occurs during your occupancy that you feel is not your responsibility should be reported in writing immediately to Arthur E. McCartan Office Suite/Streit-Perham Building or your Apartment Coordinator.
+After you turn in your inventory form, any further damage that occurs during your occupancy that you feel is not your responsibility should be reported in writing immediately to Housing Services in the Streit-Perham Building.

 Damages include, but are not limited to, damages by repairmen, contractors, vandalism, storms, or faulty construction.
 If you do not report such damages, you will be charged for them when you move out.
 Damage done by your guests is your responsibility.